cxrlton/AR-Visualizer-USA-Elections/README.md

 # AR Visualizer: USA-Elections  (SE20UARI116)

-Application can be used on iOS devices using the XCode build, while connecting your iOS device of choice to your Mac (Here Iphone 14 Plus).
+APP: AN AUGMENTED REALITY VISUALIZER OF THE 2020 USA ELECTIONS STATES MAP W/ GAZE INTERACTION OF STATES AND ELECTORAL VOTES Application can be used on iOS devices using the XCode build, while connecting your iOS device of choice to your Mac (Here Iphone 14 Plus).